|

 By the way, the photo and artistic composition are my own work as well.

-please visit it at Kent Pitman’s blog at Open Salon.
+visit Kent Pitman’s blog at Open Salon via the Internet Archive's Wayback Machine.